SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 Valid_Speed_Up :ref:`float32 <doc_data_builtin_types>`
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Configuring this will override the sanity check for forward speed, in m/s (meters per second).
-If forward speed exceeds this, the movement is marked as invalid.
+Configuring this will override the sanity check for upward speed on the Y-axis, in m/s (meters per second).
+If the upward speed exceeds this, the movement is marked as invalid.

 Defaults to 12.5 when using ``Engine Car``, to 3.25 when using ``Engine Boat``, or to 100 otherwise.